ctd12/SQL/README.md

-## Repo: SQL
+## SQL
-General T-SQL syntax, queries, and methodology for reference.
+Educational links to articles and guides on SQL.
+Queries and notation commonly needed aare in the files above.

 ## Files
 dates.md
 * Select statements to reference difference dates in time, such as the first date of last month.

 indexing.md
 * Basic overview of indexes; what they are and how to create/delete them from a table.